 How much can I apply for?

 You can apply for up to 80% of the combined fees, travel costs, accommodation costs and childcare costs of your training, up to a maximum of £1,000 for high-end TV bursaries and £800 for film bursaries (inclusive of VAT).
-ScreenSkills can only pay travel and accommodation costs in addition to course fees, not in isolation, and only if your training is more than 50 miles away from your home address.
+For high-end TV and film bursaries, ScreenSkills can only pay travel and accommodation costs in addition to course fees, not in isolation, and only if your training is more than 50 miles away from your home address.
+TV diversity bursaries are able to pay only travel, accommodation and carer costs, as long as you can provide evidence that you have been accepted and booked onto your course.
 If your application is successful funding is paid into your personal bank account: